Can Breastfeeding Cause Cavities?

 Other Factors to Consider When Breastfeeding

-Moms who are breastfeeding lose a small bit of bone mass during lactation to provide calcium to their baby.
+Moms who are breastfeeding lose a small bit of bone mass during lactation to provide calcium to their babies.
 Make sure your prenatal vitamins contain the recommended amount of calcium.
 The recommended dietary allowance of calcium for all women between the ages of 19 and 50 — whether they’re pregnant, breastfeeding, or non-pregnant — is 1,000 -1,300 mg/day.

 The changes in the body that occur with pregnancy have been linked to an increased risk of tooth decay.
 Breastfeeding, however, does not have a substantial link to causing the mother to form cavities.
 Pregnancy and the arrival of a new baby may cause a mom to shift focus and spend less time on her own oral hygiene.
 Dentists often notice that pregnant women and new moms take less care of their teeth than before they were pregnant.
-Dr. Ruchi Sahota, mother and American Dental Association spokesperson, states that, “Moms that are just not brushing as much as they used to, whether they’re brushing once a day or not brushing at all.”
+Dr. Ruchi Sahota, mother and American Dental Association spokesperson states, “Moms that are just not brushing as much as they used to, whether they’re brushing once a day or not brushing at all.”
 And that will lead to the formation of cavities.
 Ensure you’re staying on top of your oral and overall health after your child is born.

 Proper dental care for you and your baby will help you both avoid cavities, toothaches and gum disease in the future.
 Taking care of your teeth is a great way to create a lifetime of healthy smiles.